 health scare during the 2008 Olympic Games and to ensure injured and

 sick athletes get immediate and the best medical treatment, city

 "Health security preparations for the 2008 Olympics are on in

 full swing," Beijing Municipal Health Bureau's deputy chief Deng

 The bureau will have strict control measures in place to ensure

-the safety of all food products and that drinking water be free of
+that imported food products are safe and drinking water free of

 contamination at the Olympic village, competition venues, public

 The city will have medical teams ready to deal with any